VPNA09/Stackoverflow-NLP/readme.md

 ### Modeling
 - What are your metrics?
+	- Accuracy FN and FP are weighted evenly so you might not want
+	- if baseline is really high, inbalanced classes.
+So you might not use accuracy
 - How did you optimize hyperparameters?
 - How did you select your model?